AdrianMastronardi/agentic-ai-bibliography/bibliography/4-tools-and-frameworks.md

----
-layout: default
-title: "4.
-Tools and Frameworks"
+# 4. Tools and Frameworks
----

 Building agentic systems requires more than prompting — it demands structured frameworks that manage planning, memory, tool use, interaction, and error